 Detailed Schedule of the COMPASS

-When Can You Appear for ?
+When Can You Appear for the Test?

 The COMPASS is a customizable package of several subject/skill tests that help in evaluating the academic abilities and skill levels of college aspirants.
 It is generally administered by individual universities, colleges, and other institutes, as per their academic calendars and program requirements.
 While some administer the same to students already enrolled to programs, others insist that aspirant candidates take the test before enrolling.